Helping Hundreds of Families Nationwide

 The Product Listed In The Lawsuit Is Defective Or Dangerous

-In Similac and Enfamil lawsuits, plaintiffs must prove that the manufacturing companies should have warned the medical community and parents about the increased risk of a premature baby developing Necrotizing Enterocolitis when fed one of their cow milk based formulas.
+Plaintiffs must prove that the manufacturing company should have warned the medical community and parents about the increased risk of a premature baby developing necrotizing enterocolitis when fed one of their cow’s milk-based formulas.

 The Plaintiff Was Injured And Suffered Losses